Social

 Quality assurance in the development process

-To ensure the quality of design and development, the Group standardizes and continuously enhances its processes at the global level in all technology centers
+To ensure the quality of design and development globally, Bridgestone standardizes and continuously enhances its processes in all technology centers.

-The Group leverages the structure and collaboration outlined in the Advanced Product Quality Planning (APQP) process, which includes critical tasks from concept approval through production.
-The aim is to create a product quality plan for developing and manufacturing products that meets the customer requirements.
+Bridgestone leverages the structure and collaboration outlined in the Advanced Product Quality Planning (APQP) process, which includes critical tasks from concept approval through production.
+The aim is to create a product quality plan for developing and manufacturing products that meet customer requirements.

-For quality assurance in the development process, the aim is to successfully deliver and continuously identify opportunities to improve and optimize development processes of all product development groups.
-The scope covers the entire development process, including production process and manufacturing technology.
+For quality assurance in the development process, Bridgestone’s aim is to successfully deliver and continuously identify opportunities to optimize the development processes of all product development groups.
+The scope covers the entire development process, including production processes and manufacturing technology.

 In all SBUs at the global level, development processes are structured using a gate-based approach.
 At each gate, all specified criteria must be met to assure achievement of development targets (including risk analysis) and final product safety and quality.